 During camera examination of the bladder, if any suspicious areas are seen along the bladder lining, then a small sample (biopsy) of this area using a punch biopsy forceps is taken and sent for pathological examination to rule out sinister problem such as cancer of the bladder.

-An ultrasound scan (USS) of the testis is a commonly performed test for baseline assessment of any swelling in relation to the testis.
+An ultrasound scan (USES) of the testis is a commonly performed test for baseline assessment of any swelling in relation to the testis.
 It is done as an outpatient using a small probe on the surface of the testis/scrotum and is mainly done to rule out testis cancer apart from making an accurate diagnosis of any scrotal lump before subjecting the patient for surgery provided by Private Urology London at all its sites.

-This is another form of ultrasound scanning (USS) to assess men with impotence / erectile dysfunction and is done using a small US probe on the surface of the penis with initially the penis at rest and then after inducing artificial erection using an injection into the penis.
+This is another form of ultrasound scanning (USES) to assess men with impotence / erectile dysfunction and is done using a small US probe on the surface of the penis with initially the penis at rest and then after inducing artificial erection using an injection into the penis.

 MRI Penis London: